Milgha/Phase_1_Project/README.md

 ## Overview

 Microsoft wants to make a big impression with their new film studio.
-Using data from internet movie databases, what recommendations can we make about their first project?
+Using data from internet movie databases, what recommendations can we provide to make their first project a financial success?

 ## Business Understanding

-Microsoft wants to make a big impression with their new film studio.
-The primary questions we wish to answer to provide a recommendation for their first project are:
+The primary questions we wish to answer to provide a recommendation are:

 •	What does a hit film look like?

-•	What kind of talent should we recommend?
+•	What kind of talent would work best in that film?

 •	What should the production budget be?

 ## Data Understanding

 We took the data for our analysis from two sources: IMDb, and The Numbers.
+Both are extensive sources with many data entries on metrics we wish to include such as production budget and film metadata.
 To provide a more relevant recommendation to the stakeholder Microsoft, we used films from the years of 2012 to 2018 that garnered more than 1000 ratings on IMDb.

 Our analysis found that the most profitable genres are Animation, Adventure, Sci-Fi, Action, and Family.
-With these genres in mind, several talent picks would work well.
-For performers, Robert Downey Jr. and Bryce Dallas Howard are both well-known names that appear in consistently profitable films in the top genres.
-Some profitable directors that would work well in these genres are Colin Trevorrow and Francis Lawrence.
-For writer, Guillermo del Toro would be a great fit.
+With these genres in mind, we can draw out a potential team from a list of consistently profitable talent.
+For performers, Robert Downey Jr. and Bryce Dallas Howard are both well-known names that appear in profitable films in the top genres.
+Some strong directors that would work well in these genres are Colin Trevorrow and Francis Lawrence.
+For writer, Guillermo del Toro would be a great fit with his broad experience in the top genres.

 ![](Images/2022-08-26%2009_30_21-Microsoft_Film_Studio.pptx%20-%20PowerPoint.png)